ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 ### Persistent Terminals

 As with any ssh connection, when using an interactive shell via the `srun` or `sinteractive` command, your session is vulnerable to being killed if you lose network connectivity.
 To avoid this, you can use a persistent terminal tool such as GNU's `screen` or `tmux` for an interactive session that can be reaccessed after the loss of the ssh session.
 In order to use this feature, `tmux` should be run from the login node before running `srun`.
-However, when using `tmux`, please make sure to exit the `tmux` session once your interactive session is complete in order to release the resources back to the SLURM pool.
+However, when using `tmux`, please make sure to exit the `tmux` session once your interactive session is complete in order to release the resources back to the Slurm pool.
 Basic `tmux` commands include:

 | Syntax/keyboard shortcut               | Action                                    |
 |----------------------------------------|-------------------------------------------|